checkstyle/checkstyle/.github/PULL_REQUEST_TEMPLATE.md

       ^(minor|config|infra|doc|spelling): .*$
    b) It contains only one line of text
    c) Must not end with a period, space, or tab
+   d) Commit message should be less than or equal to 200 characters

 To avoid multiple iterations of fixes and CIs failures, please read http://checkstyle.sourceforge.net/contributing.html